xibosignage/xibo-manual/source/en/layouts.md

 ### Copy

 Create copies of designed Layouts to easily make modifications.
 Choose to include all contained **Media** items, to use as a base for creating new layouts to save time.

+{tip}
+Copying a Layout will create an exact copy of the last time the Layout was Published.
+Make sure that you Publish a Layout before making a copy to preserve any changes!
+{/tip}

 ### Retire